 As many as 20% of all small businesses fail within their first year, and one of the main reasons behind this startling statistic is poor financial management.

 If you think you can do it alone, you’re sorely mistaken.
-Hiring an accountant from the start will not only help you survive but also thrive.
+The impact of expert financial design cannot be overstated – hiring an accountant from the start will not only help you survive but also thrive.

 They Can Help You Choose the Right Business Structure